s-holst/tinyrv/README.md

 # tinyRV

-A RISC-V instruction decoder and instruction set simulator in less than 200 lines of python.
+A RISC-V instruction decoder and instruction set simulator in less than 256 lines of python.

 **Mission**: Make the most useful RISC-V disassembler/simulator for understanding the ISA and reverse-engineering binaries with the least amount of easily extendable code.
 Simulation performance is secondary.

 - Uses official RISC-V specs to decode *every* specified RISC-V instruction.
 - Simulates the base ISAs and is easily extendable.
-- RV32IMAZicsr_Zifencei and RV64IMAZicsr_Zifencei compliance validated using RISCOF (see Testing below).
+- RV32IMACZicsr_Zifencei and RV64IMACZicsr_Zifencei compliance validated using riscof and riscv-tests (see Testing below).
 - Boots Linux!
 Big thanks to CNLohr for [mini-rv32ima](https://github.com/cnlohr/mini-rv32ima).

 ## Getting Started